jmcdon17/AutoPlantIrrigMonSys-website/README.md

 node.js: v18.20.2

 ## Download and Installation

+To begin using this code, choose one of the following options to get started:

 * Clone the repo: `git clone https://github.com/jmcdon17/AutoPlantIrrigMonSys-website.git`
 * [Fork, Clone, or Download on GitHub](https://github.com/jmcdon17/AutoPlantIrrigMonSys-website)